 There could be plenty of reasons why saving for retirement isn’t key for them, but a big one might be that many people are prioritizing other expenses — especially if they need to stretch a small paycheck.
-The median household income in America is $59,039, according to the latest figures from the U.S. Census Bureau.
+The median household income in America is $67,521, according to the 2020 figures from the U.S. Census Bureau.
 That means half of all household incomes in the country are lower.

-Make a Commitment to Save for Retirement
+Make a Commitment To Save For Retirement

 If saving for retirement isn’t a priority for you, consider this: If you’re struggling to get by now on a small paycheck, how will you get by in retirement without savings and no paycheck?
 You don’t want to retire broke and live on Social Security benefits alone.